08 Sep See Deep Wants

 Then, during an interaction with someone who is difficult for you – or while reflecting about the relationship as a whole – try to see the deeper wants in the other person, behind the acts of thought, word, or deed that have bothered or hurt you.
 (I suggest you don’t do this if you tend to blame yourself when others mistreat you.)
 You may not like how the other person is pursuing the deep want, but at least you can align with that want – all deep wants are positive – and if you like, try to figure out less harmful ways to fulfill it.

-Last, on the fly or at particularly quiet moments, open to listen to the soft murmurs of your own most fundamental wants.
+Last, on the fly or at particularly quiet moments, open to listening to the soft murmurs of your own most fundamental wants.
 In what ways are you sincerely trying to fulfill them?

 Also: are there any of your deepest wants that it feels right to do more for?
 What would that look like, concretely, in everyday life?